- Research article

 Electronic supplementary material

 Additional file 1: Table S1: PCR primers used in this study.
+Table S2.
 Ratio of liver, spleen, heart, lung, kidney and brain weight/body weight in DMN-induced rat liver fibrosis (2-1).
 Ratio of liver, spleen, heart, lung, kidney and brain weight/body weight in DMN-induced liver fibrosis in rats (2-1).
 Table S3.
 Effects of PF on fibrotic grade and Hyp content in DMN-induced rat liver fibrosis.
 (PDF 101 KB)

 About this article